lyuts/vim-rtags/README.md

     set completeopt+=longest,menuone
 endfunction

-autocmd FileType cpp,c call SetupNeocomleteForCppWithRtags()
+autocmd FileType cpp,c call SetupNeocompleteForCppWithRtags()

 ```
 Such config provides automatic calls, of omnicompletion on c and cpp entity accessors.

 ### Current limitations
-* There are no support for ovveriden functions and methods
+* There is no support for overridden functions and methods
-* Thre are no support for function's arguments completion
+* Thre is no support for function argument completion

 # Notes
 1. This plugin is wip.